 Oliver does ok at dog parks but seems to enjoy play dates with just a few dogs best.

-Provided they have had a proper introduction, golden retrievers are good with other animals including cats, birds, tortoises, and even guinea pigs!
+And provided they have had a proper introduction, Golden Retrievers are good with other animals, including cats, birds, tortoises, and even guinea pigs!
 (Check out the video below.)

 Golden Retriever & Guinea Pig Are Best Friends [VIDEO]

 Also in the study we did, we found that 25% of Golden Retriever owners also have a cat.

 6 Things You Might Not Love About Golden Retrievers

 Although the 10 qualities above are absolutely adoring to Golden Retriever owners, there’s also a flip side to many of those endearing qualities.